+'''

-At (Home) \land Has (Banana) \land Has (Milk) \land Has (Drill)
+At (Home) \wedge Has (Banana) \wedge Has (Milk) \wedge Has (Drill)

+'''

 The actions for this problem are only two i.e. buy and go.
 We have added the special actions start and finish for our POP algorithm to work.
 The definitions for these four actions are.